Centropages typicus

-Centropages typicus are from the genus Centropage in the class Copepod.
-Centropages typicus was first described by Henrik Krøyer in 1849, Centropages typicus is one of the most abundant and well studied copepods in the Calanoida order.
+Centropages typicus is a species of copepod.
+First described by Henrik Krøyer in 1849, It is one of the most abundant and well studied copepods in the Calanoida order.
 The species exhibits both morphological and genetic variation across its geographic range.

 Distribution and habitat

 Centropages typicus has a wide distribution in the North Atlantic and the Mediterranean Sea.
 It primarily resides in costal and neritic environments.
 These area include the inner regions of continental shelfs or shallow banks.
 These could include estuaries that have shallow waters and high salinity.
 Centropages typicus also on occasion experience seasonal expansion where communities of living over a continental shelf edge expand into environments near the continental slope.

 Centropages typicus ranks among the most prevalent copepod species in continental shelfs in North Atlantic and the Mediterranean Sea.
 They can account for 10-50% of the total copepod populations during certain seasons.
 The abundance of Centropages typicus is notably influenced by temperature, with abundance increasing a temperatures rise.
-The optimal growth temperature is 13° C to 20° C.
+The optimal growth temperature is 13°C to 20°C.